leeturner/hugo-progression-demo/content/_index.md

 ---
-title: Welcome To Progression at Dummy Co 🎉
+title: Welcome To The Hugo Progression Demo Site 🎉
 linktitle: 🏠 Home
 description: Welcome To Progression at Dummy Co
 menu: